Sparse approximation of triangular transports. Part I: the finite dimensional case: Introduction

 Transport based methods are one instance of this category: given an easy-to-sample-from ``reference'' measure $\measi$, we look for an approximation $\tilde T$ to the transport $T$ such that $T_\sharp\measi=\measii$.
 Here $T_\sharp \measi$ denotes the pushforward measure, i.e., $T_\sharp\measi(B)=\measi(T^{-1}(B))$ for all measurable sets $B$.
 Then $\tilde\measii\dfn \tilde T_\sharp\measi$ is an approximation to the ``target'' $\measii=T_\sharp\measi$.
 Unlike in optimal transportation theory, e.g., \cite{MR2459454,santambrogio}, $T$ is not required to minimize some cost.
-This allows imposing further structure on $T$ in order to simplify numerical computations.
-The (triangular) Knothe--Rosenblatt rearrangement \cite{MR49525} has been found to be particularly useful in this context, as it admits computation of the Jacobian determinant in linear time.
-Given an approximation $\tilde T$ to (some) transport $T$, for a random variable $X\sim \measi$ it holds $\tilde T(X)\sim \tilde\measii$.
+This allows imposing further structure on $T$ in order to simplify numerical computations. {In this paper we concentrate on the triangular Knothe--Rosenblatt (KR) rearrangement \cite{MR49525}, which has been found to be particularly useful in this context.
+The reason for concentrating on the KR transport (rather than, for instance, optimal transport) is that it is widely used in practical algorithms \cite{MR2972870, spantini2018inference,jaini2019sum,wehenkel2019unconstrained}, with the advantages of allowing easy inversion, efficient computation of the Jacobian determinant, and direct extraction of certain conditionals \cite{spantini2019coupling}; and from a mathematical standpoint, its explicit construction makes it amenable to a rigorous analysis.} Given an approximation $\tilde T$ to (some) transport $T$, for a random variable $X\sim \measi$ it holds that $\tilde T(X)\sim \tilde\measii$.
 Thus iid samples from $\tilde\measii$ are obtained via $(\tilde T(X_i))_{i=1}^n$, where $(X_i)_{i=1}^n$ are $\measi$-distributed iid.
 This strategy, and various refinements and variants, have been investigated theoretically and empirically, and successfully applied in Bayesian inference; see, e.g., \cite{MR2972870,MR3821485,MR3810512,MR3800241,spantini2018inference,MR4065222}.

-Normalizing flows, now used in the machine learning literature \cite{pmlr-v37-rezende15,kobyzev2019normalizing,papamakarios2019normalizing} for variational inference, generative modeling, and density estimation, are another instance of this transport framework.
-In particular, many so-called ``autoregressive'' flows, e.g., \cite{papamakarios2017masked,jaini2019sum}, are specific parametrizations of triangular maps.
-Nonetheless, a complete mathematical convergence analysis of these transport methods is not yet available in the literature.
+Normalizing flows, {now widely used} in the machine learning literature \cite{pmlr-v37-rezende15,kobyzev2019normalizing,papamakarios2019normalizing} for variational inference, generative modeling, and density estimation, are another instance of this transport framework.
+In particular, many so-called ``autoregressive'' flows, e.g., \cite{papamakarios2017masked,jaini2019sum}, employ specific {neural network} parameterizations of triangular maps. {A complete mathematical convergence analysis of these methods is not yet available in the literature. }